James4Ever0/notes/Neo4j learning notes.md

 return n.name

 merge can only ensure the existance of one node or pattern at a time, no comma

+plus can concatenate strings

+time dataformat can be used as numbers to compute.

 Map operators
 . for static value access by key, [] for dynamic value access by key